the new single

 emmanuelle was seven when she started singing and became a young songwriter by the age of fourteen.
 That same year, she was diagnosed with severe Scoliosis followed by a back surgery.
 The emotional and physical change brought down her mental state.
 Her escape was listening to music by some of her favorites artists; a memorable time when she started to further develop her musical taste.

-“I began listening to artists like Ed Sheeran, Bruno Mars, Rihanna, and Jason Mraz and listening to those artists encouraged me to learn more about other instruments in general.”
-True to her adventurous form, emmanuelle went on to teach herself how to play piano, drums, bass, and ukulele.”
+True to her adventurous form, emmanuelle went on to teach herself how to play piano, drums, bass, and ukulele.

-At 14, emmanuelle began taking voice lessons to hone her unique vocals while continuing to feed her YouTube channel with song covers in the solitude of her bedroom/music studio.
+At 14, emmanuelle began taking voice lessons to hone her unique vocals while continuing to feed her YouTube channel with song covers in the solitude of her bedroom.
 Her original material seemed entirely created from her backpack while attending high school, some while being hospitalized due to back surgery.
-That tracklist represented everything she had experienced over those painful years.
+That track-list represented everything she had experienced over those painful years.

 It's that raw emotional connection that sets emmanuelle apart from her contemporaries.
 Her lyrics are brave, warm and truthful and, above all, honest, and she’s not afraid to address complicated feelings.
 “Feelings aren't weaknesses, they're strengths.
 Whether it’s happy or sad, I want to open a whole new world so I can show people that it’s okay not to be okay.”

-emmanuelle just graduated high school and released her debut album smoke&mirrors on April 19th, 2019.
+emmanuelle recently graduated high school and released her debut album smoke&mirrors on April 19th, 2019.
+The tracks on that album accumulated over 50,000 streams on Spotify.